 Ever wondered why heart rate tracking is essential to athletes?
 Knowing your heart rate can help you set and achieve your fitness and weight loss goals, maximise your workouts, and take better care of your health.

-Heart rate tracking gives you perspective for your target heart rate zone and your progress in your fitness journey.
+Heart rate tracking gives you perspective for your target heart rate zone and your fitness progress in your fitness journey.
 Whether you’re an athlete or not, tracking your heart rate helps you train longer and better.

 Awareness is a powerful tool and heart rate is an important indicator of your health.
 Your heart circulates oxygen and nutrient-rich blood in your body.
 Monitoring heart rate lets you know how well your other body parts are functioning, too.